 For more help: ID Abbreviations.

 No diagnoses and bad detail can be deadly.
 So why put your life on the line in a medical emergency by not including life-threatening drug interactions, cardiovasculars disease or diabetes?

 Symptoms to look for are: swelling of the lips, tongue, face, or throat, wheezing, chest tightness, or shortness of breath.
-(Mayo Clinic Staff, 2014) It is imperative that they treat for the correct allergen, in the proper way
+(Mayo Clinic Staff, 2014) It is imperative that they treat the correct allergen properly.

 Gambling on wallet cards or smartphones can lead to trouble in an accident because they can be lost, overlooked and phones can be broken.